Posted on 8/29/2017 in Web Development

-You may be curious and wonder what does transpile mean and what is the different between compilation and transpilation?
+You may be curious and wonder what does transpile means and what is the difference between compilation and transpilation?
 Well, basically when a tool converts some programming code to an executable machine code that a human cannot read, developers say it has “compiled the code.”
-On the other hand, when a tool converts some programming code into some other human-readable programming code, since it is an action somewhere between “translation” and “compilation”, we say it has “transpiled the code.”
+On the other hand, when a tool converts some programming code into some other human-readable programming code since it is an action somewhere between “translation” and “compilation”, we say it has “transpiled the code.”

 A Quick TypeScript Sample